 Bells Ferry Elementary School

-- Bells Ferry Elementary School's student population of 696 students has grown by 15% over five school years.
+- Bells Ferry Elementary School's student population of 697 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Students by Grade|

 - Bells Ferry Elementary School is ranked within the top 20% of all 2,188 schools in Georgia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 15:1 has decreased from 16:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (GA)|

 |Student : Teacher Ratio||15:1||15:1|

 |Two or more races|

 |Eligible for Free Lunch|